-Sony’s big PS5 event, the PlayStation Showcase, happened at 9pm last night (September 9) and as you can imagine there was a lot of news that was exciting.
-Here’s a list of the things we’re most hyped about.
+Sony’s PlayStation Showcase took place last night (September 9th) and as you can imagine there was a lot of exciting news for PlayStation fans.

 Gran Turismo 7 is driving game gold

 Every PlayStation generation gets a Gran Turismo game, and the PS5 is no exception.
 Most of this trailer was pre-rendered, but there were some snippets of gameplay too.
 This game takes car tuning and racing to the next level, and Gran Turismo has always been a fantastic franchise, and it’s a must-have for racing fans.
 There’s a mountain of licenced cars to choose from, a lot of aftermarket tuning to give you the edge and all of that sits alongside the best graphics and physics the franchise has ever seen.

 Early reaction to the trailer is very positive, Sony’s likely to have a big hit on its hands here.

 God of War Ragnarok walked straight into the sort of Twitter storm that gamers are probably used to by now.
 The problem?
 Thor, who apparently doesn’t have the sort of body some gaming bros were expecting.
 He’s got a gut on him, and brave Twitter crusaders were unhappy because apparently, he’s not meeting their body image expectations.
 Bold of them, given they could crush their skulls with his godlike hands.